UniMath/agda-unimath/src/group-theory/equivalences-group-actions.lagda.md

 ## Definitions

-### The predicate of being an equivalence of group actions on morphisms
+### The predicate of being an equivalence of group actions

 ```agda
 module _